-Students attending Peninsula College can earn either a Medical Assisting Certificate or Medical Assisting Associate of Applied Science (AAS) degree.
+Students attending Peninsula College can earn a Medical Assisting Certificate or a Medical Assisting Associate of Applied Science (AAS) degree.
 The Medical Assisting Certificate, which is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) requires 74 credits of coursework.
-The AAS degree requires the same 74 credits of coursework, as well as an additional 20 credits of general education coursework that can be completed before or after completing the Medical Assisting Program core curriculum.
+The AAS degree requires the same 74 credits of coursework, and an additional 20 credits of general education coursework that can be completed before or after completing the Medical Assisting Program core curriculum.
 Core curriculum courses must be taken sequentially.
-Coursework, which starts in the fall, introduces students to the medical assisting profession and the healthcare setting.
+Courses, which start in the Fall, introduces students to the Medical Assisting profession and the healthcare setting.
 It covers medical terminology, medical billing and coding, anatomy and pathophysiology, clinical laboratory skills, medical office procedures, and principles of pharmacology.
-The fifth quarter of core curriculum courses includes an unpaid practicum, which gives the medical assisting student at least 160 hours of unpaid hands-on experience working in one or more ambulatory healthcare settings.
-Students also work on resumes, interview skills, and exam preparation.

-Students are required to pass a national credentialing exam in order to graduate.
-Passage of an exam is also required to obtain the Medical Assistant - Certified credential, which is issued by the Washington State Department of Health.
-Graduates of this Program are highly successful at passing these exams, and usually find placement as medical assistants.
-The majority of recent graduates of this program report that they are employed within six months.
-Statistics describing recent exam passage and job placement rates may be found at pencol.edu/MA.
+The 5th quarter of core curriculum courses includes an unpaid practicum, which gives the student at least 160 hours of unpaid hands-on experience working in one or more ambulatory healthcare settings.
+Students work on resumes, interview skills, and exam preparation.
+Students are required to sit for a national credentialing exam to graduate.
+Passage of an exam is required to obtain the Medical Assistant-Certified credential, which is issued by the Washington State Department of Health.
+Graduates of this program are highly successful at passing these exams, and usually, find placement as medical assistants.
+Recent graduates of this program report that they are employed within six months.
+Statistics describing recent exam passage and job placement rates may be found at https://pencol.edu/medical-assisting

-^{} caahep.org